xavwtf/bedrock/README.md

 sudo dnf install make grub2-tools-extra xorriso mtools qemu-system-x86 git --refresh
 ```

 > On Fedora-based systems, `grub-mkrescue` is called `grub2-mkrescue`.
-To reflect this, please edit `iso.sh` accordingly.
+This is handled in the build script, but it's good to be aware of that.

 Once all build dependencies are installed, `git clone` this repository to anywhere you prefer: